 Growing up and spending my youth in Plauen was particularly formative for me.
-I was passionate about playing soccer for 1.
-FC Wacker Plauen - playing soccer gave me experiences that reflect well the dual reality of Saxony and Germany.
-Where others often talk abstractly about some right-wingers and Nazis, I have experienced firsthand what it means to see previously convicted Nazis on the field again and to be racially insulted by them.
+I was passionate about playing soccer for the 1st FC Wacker Plauen - playing soccer gave me experiences that reflect well the dual reality of Saxony and Germany.
+Where others often talk abstractly about some right-wingers and Nazis, I experienced first-hand what it means to see previously convicted Nazis on the pitch and to be racially insulted by them.

 On the other hand, there are numerous initiatives, organisations and clubs in sports that work for an open and fairer Saxony.
 These experiences are reflected in one of my fundamental political convictions - the right-wing danger potential in Germany must finally be taken seriously and our democracy must be strengthened and supported in the long term.
 It has never been enough for me to have this realization only in theory.
 Consequently I got actively involved in various honorary posts in Plauen.
 For example, I acted as a student representative, referee and interpreter.
 In Dresden, I co-founded the initiative "Die Anderen" (The Others), a network for people affected by racism in Dresden that aims to initiate political change.
 In addition, I was involved in "DresdenPostkolonial" and worked as a volunteer interpreter for the "Sächsischer Flüchtlingsrat e.V."
 (Saxon Refugee Council).
 Furthermore, I am now an alumnus of the START Foundation and the Heinrich Böll Foundation - since fall 2021 I am board member at START-Foundation.